 |

-I am looking for an Irishman from Dublin who was on
+I am looking for an Irishman from Dublin who was on the New Zealand

-Wellington by the name of Beverley Pool.
-He was a 3rd Engineer and
+name of Beverley Pool.
+He was a 3rd Engineer and aged 24 years at

-aged 24 years at the time.
-If you see this request and recognise the
+the time.
+If you see this request and recognise the name or if

-man is my father.
+my father.
 Thank you.
+Colleen Palmer

 |